langchain-ai/langgraph-studio/README.md

 ## Download

-Currently only Apple Silicon Macs are supported.
-Download the latest `.dmg` file of LangGraph Studio by clicking [here](https://langgraph-studio.vercel.app/api/mac/arm64/latest) or by visiting the [releases page](https://github.com/langchain-ai/langgraph-studio/releases).
+Currently only macOS is supported.
+Download the latest `.dmg` file of LangGraph Studio by clicking [here](https://langgraph-studio.vercel.app/api/mac/latest) or by visiting the [releases page](https://github.com/langchain-ai/langgraph-studio/releases).

 ## Setup